Settlement & Divorce

 What Are the Downsides to Not Settling?

-The downsides to high conflict divorce litigation include:
+The downsides to high-conflict divorce litigation include the following:

 - Financial cost

 - Lasting antagonism between you and your former spouse

 - Loss of control over outcomes